yakirr/sldp/README.md

 ```
 to print a list of all command-line options.
 If this command fails, there was a problem with the installation.

-Once this works, take a look at our [short tutorial](https://github.com/yakirr/sldp/wiki) on how to use `sldp`.
+Once this works, take a look at our [wiki](https://github.com/yakirr/sldp/wiki) for a short tutorial on how to use `sldp`.

 ## Where can I get signed LD profiles?